sayeed1999/ride-processing-service/ride-processing-service/README.md

 # Introduction

-This **Golang** microservice is a part of my project [**sayeed1999/Ride-Sharing-Platform**](https://github.com/sayeed1999/Ride-Sharing-Platform).
-This microservice contains the core algorithms e.g ride matchmaking, trip transition checking of the ride sharing app.
+This is a separate golang microservice project designed with the purpose to take the heavy lifting operations of the ride sharing business e.g ride matchmaking, trip transition checking of the ride sharing app.

-The main app **Ride-Sharing-Platform**, which is built with **.NET**, uses this service as its microservice to do the core algorithm heavy lifting for it.

 # Project Deployment Guide